Setting up your office correctly - What needs to be considered?

 Lounge area

-Lounge areas are also becoming increasingly popular.
-Guests can expect a pleasant atmosphere with the lounge area while waiting for an appointment.
-But a lounge also gives employees the opportunity to relax in a pleasant atmosphere during break times and quickly switch between work and break mode.
+Lounge areas are also enjoying increasing popularity.
+The lounge area offers guests a pleasant atmosphere while they wait for an appointment.
+But employees also have the opportunity to relax in a pleasant atmosphere during breaks and quickly switch between work and break mode with a lounge.

-- Upholstered seating furniture such as armchairs, sofas & stools
+- Upholstered seating furniture such as armchairs, sofas & ottomans

-- Meeting technology such as smartboards, televisions, beamers
+- Meeting technology such as smartboards, televisions, projectors

 - Coffee machines, water dispensers, snacks